dataofnote/bls-local-area-unemployment/docs/files/local-area-statistics-readme.txt

 Data Element    Length          Value (Example)          	Description

-area_code       15              ST0100000000000		Code identifying the geographic
-							area to which the data refer.

-area_text       80         	Alabama   		Name of the geographic area to
-		           			  	which the data refer.

-area_type_code  1               A		        Unique code defining the type of
-							area (A through N).
+area_code       15              ST0100000000000		Code identifying the geographicarea to which the data refer. area_text       80         	Alabama   		Name of the geographic area to which the data refer. area_type_code  1               A		        Unique code defining the type of area (A through N).

 area_type_text  80         	Statewide  		Name of the area type.

-begin_period    3               M01	 		Identifies first data observation
-							within the first year for which data are available for a given series.
+begin_period    3               M01	 		Identifies first data observation within the first year for which data are available for a given series.

 begin_year      4               1976            	Identifies first year for which data
 							are available for a given series.